carloviloria/carloviloria.github.io/essays/the-right-recipe.md

 ## The Right Approach in Cooking and Coding

 When it comes to cooking up solutions, whether in the kitchen or behind a screen, the recipe matters.
 Just like a chef relies on a recipe to whip up a dish, as a programmer, I lean on design patterns to tackle coding challenges.
 Think of recipes as blueprints guiding us through the culinary journey, and design patterns as the roadmap leading us to elegant solutions in programming.
+In both scenarios, the process is as important as the end result, and the right approach can make all the difference.

 <div style="float: left; margin-right: 10px;">
     <img src="../img/recipe.png" alt="Recipe Image" style="width:150px; height:150px;">